I keep encountering errors, lockups, or the program closes unexpectedly when I run Chief Architect on my Mac computer.

 If none of the above steps have resolved the issues on your Mac, then you should create a brand new Administrator User Account, log in using that Account, and attempt to use the software using the new account to test whether or not you continue to experience problems with regards to running the program.

 For information on creating a new user account, please see this Apple article: https://support.apple.com/guide/mac-help/set-up-other-users-mtusr001/mac

 STEP 8 - Advanced Troubleshooting

 Finally, if you continue to experience problems with the software closing unexpectedly on your Mac computer after going through all of these steps, please contact our Technical Support department directly, and include all of the following files listed below.

 When the crash occurs, it is a good idea to take a moment to write down what you were doing just prior to the crash, including what kind of view was open, what tools you were using, and what objects you were drawing or editing.
 If you receive an error or warning, attach a screenshot image of the message.

 If the issue only seems to occur in one particular file, use the Backup Entire Plan tool to create a folder with a copy of the file in which the error occurs, along with all referenced files.

 See Knowledge Base article: Using the Backup Entire Plan/Project Tool.

 See Knowledge Base article: Locating the Message Log.

 Export or save your System Information.

-Sign in to the Online Support Center and create a new support case to send to Technical Support.
+Sign in to the Technical Support Center and create a new support case to send to Technical Support.

 In the text of the case, type a detailed description of the problem, including the exact steps that caused the crash or error to occur, if at all possible.